dahiya07/Agri-Man/README.md

 # AgriMan

-This project is a CMS implementation in reactJS with various navigation like tab and onPage navigation.This project also uses csv-react to download csv file from JSON data.
+This project is a CMS implementation <b>Using reactJS with Typescript and Node-Saas</b> with various navigation like tab navigation and onPage navigation.This project also uses csv-react to download csv file from JSON data.
 ###### No CSS framework used.

 ## Working Model of the app